demengc/demengc/README.md

 ### 👋 Hello there!

-I’m Demeng, a Java developer with 7 years of experience.
-I create premium and innovative software, from advanced administration tools to immersive never-before-seen game modes.
+Hi!
+I’m Demeng, a Java developer dedicated to creating premium and innovative software, ranging from advanced administration tools to immersive, never-before-seen game modes.

 Check out some of my featured projects and clients I have worked with at https://demeng.dev/.